Information about our airport welcome service for international and EU students joining UWE Bristol.

 Transfer departure times may change if we can reduce waiting time.
 If it affects your transfer, you will be notified.

 Change to your booking/flights

-If anything changes after you have booked your transfer (visa, flight changes) you must email firstname.lastname@example.org as soon as possible (type URGENT and your arrival date in title).
+If anything changes after you have booked your transfer (visa, flight changes) or if you booked the flight close to arrival time you must email email@example.com as soon as possible (type URGENT and your arrival date in title).

 Arriving outside airport pick up

-If you are under 18 or need more guidance about arranging transport, email us at email@example.com.
+If you are concerned about this or need help contact us at firstname.lastname@example.org.

 Once we receive your flight details we will aim to email you detailed instructions about your transfer five days before your chosen pick-up date.
 This will include what time your transfer will leave the airport.
 You may need to wait for this shuttle but this wait should not be too long.
 We will inform you of any changes to your departure time.

-Can I book my place on the coach before booking my flight ticket?
+Can I request a pick up before booking my flight ticket?

 No, please book your flight tickets first as we will need your flight details.